niujiaojiao/ZhengHuLab/content/project/Metastasis/index.md

 # date = 2019-10-14T16:32:42+13:00

 # Project summary to display on homepage.
-summary = "We integrates patient genomic data and computational modeling to reconstruct the natural history of metastatic dissemination in the body of patients and seed answers regarding when and how metastasis occurs."
+summary = "We integrates patient genomic data and computational modeling to reconstruct the natural history of metastatic dissemination in the body of patients and pursue answers regarding when and how metastasis occurs."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`